Algebraic Evaluation Theorems: Acknowledgments

 \subsection{Materials and Methods}

-All experimental work for this paper was carried out using demographic data from the US Census American Community Survey as surfaced by the \textsc{folktables} project\cite{ding2021retiring}.
-All the data available for 2018 and available as the \textsc{ACSEmployment} dataset was used.
-This contains demographic attributes for 3,236,107 individuals.
-The task for the \textsc{ACSEmployment} dataset is a binary classification one - assign the label "does-not-have-employment" or "has-employment".
-There are 1,763,385 records of the first label, and 1,472,722 of the second.
+Experiments were carried out using 2018 demographic data from the US Census American Community Survey as surfaced by the \textsc{folktables} project\cite{ding2021retiring}.
+It contains demographic attributes for 3,236,107 individuals.
+Various datasets and tasks are defined in \textsc{folktables} to promote common benchmarks.
+The one used here is the \textsc{ACSEmployment} dataset associated with the binary task of labeling records as either "does-not-have-employment" or "has-employment".
+There are 1,763,385 records of the first label (non-employed), and 1,472,722 of the second (employed).

-Each record in the 2018 survey contains 16 features associated with demographic categories.
-These are - AGEP, SCHL, MAR, RELP, DIS, ESP, CIT, MIG, MIL, ANC, NATIVITY, DEAR, DEYE, DREM, SEX, RAC1P.
+Each record contains 16 features associated with demographic categories.
+These are, somewhat self-descriptive - AGEP, SCHL, MAR, RELP, DIS, ESP, CIT, MIG, MIL, ANC, NATIVITY, DEAR, DEYE, DREM, SEX, RAC1P.
 Detailed descriptions of their definitions can be found in the PUMS Data Dictionaries\cite{PUMS}.
-Of these 16 attributes, the sensitive attributes AGEP, SEX, RAC1P were held out because of their importance in the algorithmic fairness community.
-The remaining 13 were available for all subsequent experiments as features for predicting the employment status of individuals in the survey.
+Of these 16 attributes, the sensitive attributes AGEP, SEX, RAC1P (age, gender, and race) were held out because of their importance in the algorithmic fairness community.
+A small subset of the experimental results focus on the multi-accuracy ability of AE by looking at the performance of these models on datasets based on gender and race.
+The remaining 13 features were available for all subsequent experiments for predicting the employment status of individuals in the survey.